FirelyTeam/firely-docs-firely-server/security/auditing.rst

 Auditing
 ========

 Firely Server can log access through the RESTful API for auditing purposes.
-It has 3 features:
+It has three main features:

 #.
 Write requests and responses to a separate audit logfile.
 #.
 Include user id and name from the JWT token (if present) in the audit log lines.
 #.
-Write the audit information to AuditEvent resources in the Firely Server Data database.
+Write the audit information as FHIR AuditEvent resources in the Firely Server Data database.

 These features can be enabled by including ``Vonk.Plugins.Audit`` in the pipeline.